johnhyde/island/06 back alley shenanigans.md

 [M; 734 words]

+[@ The title of this chapter, "back alley shenanigans", is literally true and apt, but also is (in my heart) a reference to Mr Burns trying to bribe Homer in "Last Exit To Springfield", and the phrase "backdoor shenanigans" uttered therein. ~M]

 "Hey," said the man standing in the mouth of the alley.
 "Looking for me?"

 Sensation and menace rolled off the man like waves, in Thomas's[@ The rule I use regarding a name ending with s rendered into the possessive is that if I would *say*, eg, "Jesuses shoes" I write "Jesus's shoes" and if I would *say* "Jesus shoes" I write "Jesus' shoes".
 It just makes sense. (incidentally: I think of both as grammatically correct, and so both can be used, and you can even go back and forth between them based on whim) ~M] sympathetic sea of a nervous system[@ this is a mention of the sympathetic nervous system, which controls fight-or-flight ~M].
 According to the portents of the Track, this was the most significant man he could possibly have met at the moment.
 In a bad way.